myJSStack/js-pocket-reference/chapter1/readme.md

 ## Idnetifier, and Reserved words
 - ECMAScript 3 took evey reserved words from Java.
 - ECMAScript 5 relaxed in these words and removed some them.
-But it added some reserved words for the `strict mode`, and `furtur versions`
+But it added some reserved words for the `strict mode`, and `future versions`

 ## Semicolons
 - It is optional, but USE it please.